 Get plenty of sleep.
 Students think all-nighters are a good way to study, but sleep helps memories consolidate and may make retrieval of learned information better (relative to being sleep deprived).

 Switch between the study of different topics.
-If you have final exams coming up in a week on history, chemistry and psychology, it is better to study these topics on each day rather than only studying one subject.
+If you have final exams coming up in a week on history, chemistry, and psychology, it is better to study these topics each day rather than only studying one subject.

 Take notes by hand and not by computer.
 When typing, students tend to record information as though they were taking dictation.
 When they handwrite the notes they write more slowly, so they have to think harder about the material to distill it.